 Further north is Orso’s Italian Restaurant, that has been popular in Old Town for over 40 years.
 I went for the first time recently and loved the atmosphere and the great food.
 I had pasta with pesto topped off with shrimp and mussels.
 I thought it was particularly fun during the Christmas season where there was great music and decorations.
 I am now going to make it an annual visit in December.
 I was back on a beautiful July evening with friends and loved the large outside patio in the rear that is covered with grape vines.
 1401 N. Wells.

 Across the street at 1400 N. Wells is another new find, Broken English Taco Pub.
 This is a hip neighborhood bar/restaurant with a colorful décor.
 They feature Mexican specialties and a mezcal cocktails.
 I enjoyed the fish tacos and an old fashioned made with a smoky mezcal.
-They have two other locations in Chicago, one in the Loop and the other in Lincoln Park.
+They have one other locations in the Chicago Loop downtown.

 At 1516 N. Wells is Topo Gigio Ristorante, for great Italian food for over 25 years.
 I always enjoy the food!
 I was just back with friends and thought the food was excellent.
 They have some wonderful pastas!